class GSL::Vector

 Note that it's not clear how many elements the array has,

-or which are they, because #to_s
+or which are they, because #to_s doesn't guarantee that

 the string representation is clearly delimited (in the case

-the quotes are not shown).
+of String the quotes are not shown).

-Also note that sometimes the output of #inspect
+Also note that sometimes the output of #inspect will look

 like a Crystal expression that will compile, but this isn't